 - What information does the Witness Availability Form track?

-The Witness Availability Form tracks 10 broad categories of information: (1) convicted of any crime (or found delinquent) within last 5 years; (2) charged in a pending criminal case; (3) entered into a pending “last chance agreement” with department; (4) lied to conceal a police officer’s unlawful use of excessive force; (5) lied about a defendant’s conduct and allowed a false or inflated criminal charge to be prosecuted; (6) failed a proficiency test; (7) demonstrated incompetence, lack of reliability, or lack of credibility; (8) maintained familial or similar personal relationship with employee in prosecuting office; (9) discharged or placed on limited duty status; and (10) rendered unavailable for duty because of protracted injury, illness, military deployment, retirement, or family leave.
+The Witness Availability Form tracks 10 broad categories of information: (1) convicted of any crime (or found delinquent) within last 5 years; (2) charged in a pending criminal case; (3) entered into a pending “last chance agreement” with department; (4) lied to conceal a police officer’s unlawful use of excessive force; (5) lied about a defendant’s conduct and allowed a false or inflated criminal charge to be prosecuted; (6) failed a proficiency test required for job performance; (7) demonstrated untruthfulness as defined by the Massachusetts Peace Officer Standards and Training Commission (POST) in G.L. c.
+6E, § 1; (8) discharged or placed on limited duty status; (9) rendered unavailable for duty because of protracted injury, illness, military deployment, retirement, or family leave; and (10) POST certification status, including decertification, suspension, or recertification.